What are Federal Poverty Levels Used for?

 • If you make less than four times (400% of the FPL) you may qualify for reduced premiums through the marketplace due to Advanced Premium Tax Credits.

-• If your income is below two and a half times (250%) the FPL you qualify for a policy with reduced deductibles, copayments and lower maximum out-of-pocket costs due to Cost Sharing Reduction subsidies (Silver plans only).
+• If your income is below two and a half times (250%) the FPL you qualify for a policy with reduced deductibles, copayments, and lower maximum out-of-pocket costs due to Cost Sharing Reduction subsidies (Silver plans only).

 • If you live in a State that has agreed to expand Medicaid, and your household income is up to 138% of the relevant FPL you probably qualify for Medicaid.
-In State’s that don’t expand Medicaid the threshold is between 100%-133% although many more restrictions apply to eligibility aside from income.
+In State’s that don’t expand Medicaid the threshold is typically between 100%-133%, although many more restrictions apply to eligibility aside from income.

-Each year Obamacare premium subsidies, cost assistance and taxes will be based on the Federal Poverty Level Guidelines at the start of open enrollment (Nov 15 2014 for 2015).
+Each year Obamacare premium subsidies, cost assistance, and some taxes will be based on the Federal Poverty Level Guidelines at the start of open enrollment (Nov 15 2014 for 2015).
 So premium subsidies, cost-sharing assistance, and taxes for 2015 are based on the 2014 Federal Poverty Guidelines.
 If you are doing your taxes for 2014, look at the 2013 guidelines for reference.

 How Do the Federal Poverty Levels Work?